 At Hemlington Hall Academy, Governors and staff are committed to keeping our children safe and will take any reasonable action to safeguard and promote their welfare.
-In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow Middlesbrough Safeguarding Children Board procedures and inform the First Contact Team or police of their concern.
+In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow South Tees Safeguarding Children Partnership arrangements and inform the South Tees Multi Agency Hub or police of their concern.